 - Training and education programs to promote safety and increase productivity

-In addition to individual ergonomic analysis, Magee staff is available to provide education on injury prevention, body mechanics, and recommendations on safety design.
+In addition to individual ergonomic analysis, Magee staff are available to provide education on injury prevention, body mechanics, and recommendations on safety design.
 For additional information including rates please call 215-218-3900.